build-on-aws/content/posts/getting-started-with-opensearch-remote-models/04-troubleshooting-ml-commons-framework/index.md

 ## Summary

-The remote models feature opens up the window to exciting use cases where data can be magnified by the power of ML models and Generative AI.
+The external models feature opens up the window to exciting use cases where data can be magnified by the power of ML models and Generative AI.
 Tied with the simplicity of OpenSearch, you can enable your teams to create cutting-edge applications with very low effort.

 I hope you have enjoyed reading this series and please make sure to share this content within your social media circle so others could benefit from the same.
 If you want to discover more about the amazing world of Generative AI, take a look at [this space](https://community.aws/generative-ai) and don't forget to subscribe to the [AWS Developers YouTube channel](https://www.youtube.com/@awsdevelopers).
 I'm sure you will be amazed by the new content to come.
 Finally, [follow me on LinkedIn](https://linkedin.com/in/riferrei) if you want to geek out about technologies in general.